DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-02-01-capping-funded-spaces.md

 - Capped numbers are not kept to, meaning a more rigid cap is needed.
 For example, through the API or in financial statements.

 - Participants create multiple registrations for the same NPQ to try to get a funded space.
-We would need to look at better ways to communicate spaces to participants, so they can easily find a provider who has a funded space available.
+We would need to look at better ways to communicate places to participants, so they can easily find a provider who has a funded space available.

 - Participants swap providers more often to get a funded space.
 We may need to update the manual processes currently in place.